BraedonB98/CS-3250/README.md

 # CS-3250

-Repo containing work from Software Development
+This repo contains all the projects from CS-3250 also know as Software Development at MSU Denver

+## Here is a sub heading

+**Bold**